Dream of the Red Chamber: Adaptations

-At least fourteen cinematic adaptations of the Dream of the Red Chamber have been made, including a short film in 1924 starring Mei Lanfang, a lost 1927 version by Ren Pengnian and Yu Boyan, the 1944 film directed by Bu Wancang, the 1977 Shaw Brothers adaptation starring Sylvia Chang and Brigitte Lin, and the 1988 film directed by Xie Tieli (谢铁骊) and Zhao Yuan (赵元).
+At least fourteen cinematic adaptations of the Dream of the Red Chamber have been made, including a short film in 1924 starring Mei Lanfang, a lost 1927 version by Ren Pengnian and Yu Boyan, the 1944 film directed by Bu Wancang, the 1977 Shaw Brothers adaptation starring Sylvia Chang and Brigitte Lin, and the 1988 film directed by Xie Tieli (謝鐵驪) and Zhao Yuan (趙元).
 This last film took two years to prepare and three years to shoot, and remains, at 735 minutes, the longest Chinese film ever made.

+In 1947, Cantonese opera playwright Fung Chi‑faan (馮志芬) and Chan Kwun Hing (陳冠卿) adapted Dream of the Red Chamber into the celebrated opera titled The Love Monk Steals into the Xiaoxiang Pavilion (情僧偷到瀟湘館, also known as The Romantic Monk), written for Ho Fei‑fan’s (何非凡) Fei Fan Heung Opera Troupe (非凡響劇團).
+With Ho Fei‑fan starring as Jia Baoyu, the production became a cultural phenomenon, achieving record‑breaking runs in Guangzhou and Hong Kong.
+Its immense popularity established Ho Fei‑fan as the era’s famed "Romantic Monk" and secured the opera’s place as a cornerstone of Red Chamber‑inspired Cantonese opera.

 In 1981, Jiangsu Song and Dance Ensemble premiered a dance drama version of Dream of the Red Chamber.
 A reworked version was performed in 1982 in Beijing by China Opera and Dance Drama Theatre featuring lead dancer Chen Ailian.

 At least ten television adaptations have been produced (excluding numerous Chinese opera adaptations), and they include the renowned 1987 television series, which is regarded by many within China as being a near-definitive adaptation of the novel.
 It was initially somewhat controversial as few Redologists believed a television adaptation could do the novel full justice.
 Producer and director Wang Fulin's decision in employing non-professional young actors was vindicated as the television series gained enormous popularity in China.
 The series' success owes much to composer Wang Liping (王立平).
 He set many of the novel's classical verses to music, taking as long as four years to deliberate and complete his compositions.
 Other television versions include a 1996 Taiwanese series and a 2010 version directed by Fifth Generation director Li Shaohong.